Details of Child Safeguarding Practice Reviews (CSPRs) and Safeguarding Adult Reviews (SARs)

 Child Safeguarding Practice Reviews (CSPRs), are undertaken in some instances where a child has suffered harm in order to see what lessons can be learnt about how local professionals and organisations worked together and to make recommendations so that the welfare of children is better protected in future.

-For details of the Child Safeguarding Practice Review process, methodologies and referral form click here
+For details of Child Safeguarding Practice Review process, methodologies and referral form please visit our CSPR page.

 Safeguarding Adults Reviews